 Best telehealth for compounded peptides in 2026

 Search 'best peptide pharmacy' and you'll get a lot of names back.
 Most are testosterone or GLP-1 services that mention peptides in a blog post and nowhere else.
-Six services actually publish a peptide formulary you can read without making an account.
-We checked every site on May 15, 2026; here's what they offer.
+The field also shifted in 2026: the FDA's 503A position settled, a few GLP-1-first brands (Mochi Health, Henry Meds) added thin peptide lines, and some services quietly dropped peptides altogether.
+Eight services now publish a peptide formulary you can read without making an account.
+We rechecked every site for this June 8, 2026 update; here's what they actually offer.

 The short answer